okeeffed/developer-notes/manual/Web/Web-Concepts.md

 ## Event Loops

+In general, in most browsers there is an event loop for every browser tab, to make every process isolated and avoid a web page with infinite loops or heavy processing to block your entire browser.

+The environment manages multiple concurrent event loops, to handle API calls for example.
+Web Workers run in their own event loop as well.

+You mainly need to be concerned that your code will run on a single event loop, and write code with this thing in mind to avoid blocking it.

 - JS is single-threaded and everything is based to be non-blocking.
 The event loop is given to each browser and if a function call doesn't return, it becomes blocked and unresponsive.
 - The `call stack` is a LIFO queue that executes functionality.
 - Events are put on a `message queue` and when the event runs, they are put on the back of the `call stack` line.